brostidi1303/brostidi1303/README.md

 <h3 align="left">About me</h3>

-<p align="left">I do back-end development, specializing in implementing robust server-side architectures and managing databases.
-I also excel in the implementation of machine learning models, such as phishing website detection.
-Eager to apply my skills and contribute to innovative software solutions within the dynamic landscape of the technology industry.</p>
+<p align="left">I am passionate about software development and want to advance my career as a Software Developer.
+My goal is
+to enhance my software design, development and implementation skills through hands-on projects.
+I am looking for an opportunity to contribute my knowledge to innovative products in a dynamic development team. </p>

 ####
 <h3 align="left">👨‍💻 Programming Languages</h3>